RafaFischerReichert/clue_solver/README.md

 ### ✅ Implemented
 - **Game Setup**: Configure players, your hand, and game elements
+- **Player Order Setup**: Set and customize the player order and hand sizes during game setup
 - **Knowledge Tracking**: Track which cards are in which players' hands
-- **Deduction Engine**: Advanced logic to deduce card locations based on game events
+- **Deduction Engine**: Advanced logic to deduce card locations based on game events, now with hand size awareness for more accurate deductions
 - **Three-State Knowledge System**: Distinguish between "definitely has", "definitely doesn't have", and "unknown"
 - **Guess Response Tracking**: Record and analyze player responses to suggestions
 - **Solution Detection**: Automatically identify when cards must be in the solution
 - **Comprehensive Testing**: Full test coverage with TDD approach
+- **Automated Versioning**: Script to update version numbers, create release commits, and tag/push releases

 ### 🚧 In Progress / Planned
 - **Suggestion AI**: Intelligent suggestions for optimal gameplay